Semantic Driven Multi-Camera Pedestrian Detection: Proposed Pedestrian Detection Method

 \section{Proposed Pedestrian Detection Method}

 The proposed method is depicted in Figure \ref{Overall system framework}.
-First, state-of-the-art algorithms for monocular pedestrian detection and semantic segmentation are used to extract the respective image cues for each camera.
-Semantic cues drive the automatic definition of the \(\mathcal{AOI}\), and detections outside this area are discarded.
-Remaining per-camera detections are combined to obtain global detections by establishing rules and constraints on a disconnected graph.
-These detections are back-projected to the camera views where their location and height estimates are further refined.
+First, state-of-the-art algorithms for monocular pedestrian detection and semantic segmentation are used to extract people detections and the semantic cues for each camera respectively.
+These cues drive the automatic definition of the \(\mathcal{AOI}\), and detections outside this area are discarded.
+Surviving per-camera detections are combined to obtain global 3D detections by establishing rules and constraints on a disconnected graph.
+These detections are back-projected to their original camera views in order to further refine their location and height estimates.